OpenSRProject/OpenStarRuler-Launchpad/README.md

 	- SR2ModManager.jar
 		- *The mod manager itself*

-To install the mod manager, copy the "SR2ModManager" folder into your Star Ruler 2 root directory (where "Star Ruler 2.exe" is located - and more importantly, where the "mods" folder is located).
+To install the mod manager, extract the `SR2ModManager` folder wherever you like.
+Ideally, this will be your Star Ruler 2 root directory (where `Star Ruler 2.exe` and `StarRuler2.sh` are located - and more importantly, where the `mods` folder is or *will be* located).
 This will allow it to download the mods directly into the game's mod folder, saving you the extra step of copying the files over yourself.

+Note that as of v1.1.1, SR2MM is capable of relatively gracefully handling cases where it has been installed in the 'wrong' location.
+You will be asked to locate your SR2 folder, and the correct path will then be stored in a JSON config file.
+If you refuse, it will default to the the last stored location, or the relative path `..`.
+(You can bring up the dialog again at any time via 'Options->Set SR2 Path'.)

 ## Basic Use

-On Windows, your best bet is probably to run modmanager.bat.
+On Windows, your best bet is probably to run `modmanager.bat`.
 It avoids having to worry about whether Windows knows how to automatically run JAR files or not.
 (This is probably not a common issue, though.)

-On Linux, the equivalent action is to run modmanager.sh.
+On Linux, the equivalent action is to run `modmanager.sh`.
 (Whether this actually makes sense is anyone's guess.)

 To connect to a repository, enter its URL as if you were trying to access it via a browser, then press 'Connect'.
-If the protocol is omitted, SR2MM will default to HTTPS - similarly, if the '.git' file extension is missing, SR2MM will automatically append it to the URL.
-(Consequently, a link such as "github.com/DaloLorn/Rising-Stars" would be a perfectly valid way of accessing the Rising Stars repository.)
+If the protocol is omitted, SR2MM will default to HTTPS - similarly, if the `.git` file extension is missing, SR2MM will automatically append it to the URL.
+(Consequently, a link such as `github.com/DaloLorn/Rising-Stars` would be a perfectly valid way of accessing the Rising Stars repository.)

+You can also open a previously downloaded repository by using 'File->Open' and selecting the desired repository folder.
+(For instance, the Rising Stars repository would be stored in `DaloLorn_Rising-Stars`.)

 Once a repository has been opened, the branch list in the upper left section of the window will fill up with branch and tag names.
 Click on one of these to select it, then press 'Install' to install the mod (or update it to the selected version, if it's already installed).